ZueFe/baseballcz-stats/doc/installation.rst

 `Anaconda <https://www.anaconda.com/download>`_ distribution to have some of the required libraries installed right away.

-To install the API first download the source codes from the `baseballcz-statistics.github.com <https://github.com/ZueFe/baseballcz-stats>`_ github page.
+To install the API first download the source codes from the `baseballcz-statistics <https://github.com/ZueFe/baseballcz-stats/releases>`_ github page.
 You can either clone the repository, or click on the green *Clone or Download* button, then click *Download ZIP*.